Lillian Glinn: Biography

 Glinn was born in Hillsboro, Texas, and later moved to Dallas.

 She was first noticed singing spirituals in church by Hattie Burleson, who also went on to become a performer.
 Under Burleson's guidance, Glinn became successful in vaudeville and by 1927 was signed to a recording contract with Columbia.
 Glinn took part in six recording sessions, in New Orleans, Atlanta and Dallas, from 1927 to 1929.
-She recorded a total of twenty-two tracks.
-Her specialty was slow blues ballads utilizing her rich and heavy contralto voice.
+She recorded a total of 22 tracks.
+Her specialty was slow blues ballads using her rich and heavy contralto voice.
 Her songs concentrated on the harsher side of life and sometimes included sexual innuendo.
 Her recordings, including her April 1928 recording of "Shake It Down", gained her national recognition.

 The musicologist David Evans noted that "it is quite likely that many of Lillian Glinn's blues without any listed composer were her own material.
-If so, she would be the exception among Columbia's female blues singers."
+If so, she would be the exception among Columbia's female blues singers".

 Following this period of activity, Glinn retreated to a church-based life and moved to California, where she married the Rev. O. P. Smith.

 Her entire recorded work was released in 1994 by Document Records.

 She was interviewed and photographed by Paul Oliver in 1971.